-Coach Knepper begins his 6th consecutive on the sideline for the Tuscarora boys soccer program in 2013, and his second as head coach.
+Coach Knepper begins his 6th consecutive season on the sideline for the Tuscarora boys soccer program in 2013, and his fifth as head coach.

 In his first year as head coach, Coach Knepper led the Titans to a 13-4 record and an appearance in the Maryland State 3A West Championship match.
 The Titans also amassed the program's longest win streak, edging 10 straight opponents from September 20th through November 3rd.
 Most impressively, Coach Knepper helped guide all 19 varsity student-athletes to the academic Honor Roll by the conclusion of the fall season.

 Prior to being named head coach, Knepper served under Tuscarora's inaugural coach, Marty Stiteler (2003-11).
 As Stiteler's assistant, Coach Knepper aided in the Titans' 2008 Maryland State 3A Championship run, followed by a 15-3 campaign in 2009 which was ended by a Maryland State 3A West Championship loss to eventual state champion, Clarksburg High School.
 In just 5 seasons, Knepper has coached student-athletes to Maryland Association of Soccer Coaches (MACS) All-State honors on 5 occasions.